richardvenneman/appsignal-docs/source/ruby/instrumentation/method-instrumentation.html.md

 title: "Add method instrumentation"
 ---
 <div class="notice">
-  This feature is available since Ruby gem version 1.3.
+  This feature is available since Ruby gem version 1.3 and only works for classes.
 </div>

 Sometimes the default instrumentation is just not accurate enough.
 Every